jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 - [ ] Follow the login prompts, download, and install the Programmer.

-- [ ] For Intel Employees within the Firewall, in the File Explorer Search window, search ''**Programmer**'', and select **Run as administrator**.
+- [ ] For usage within the Firewall, in the File Explorer Search window, search ''**Programmer**'', and select **Run as administrator**.
 For other users, you can open the Programmer (Quartus Prime 18.1) normally.

   <img src="https://user-images.githubusercontent.com/56968566/67718645-64e5d680-f98d-11e9-9987-ea2d1ea6344c.png" alt="programmer" width=77% />